Dowell-Lab/srworkshop/projectB/day07/README.md

 # Project B Day 7 | RNA-seq: Counting Reads and Differential Expression

-Today we will count RNA-seq reads using *Rsubread* and use the counts to run *DESeq2*.

 Today, you will learn to count reads using *featureCounts*.
 Then, you will learn about exploratory data analysis and QC checks associated with differential analysis.
 Finally, you will use the differential analysis pipeline *DESeq2* to identify a list of genes which are differentially expressed in our dataset.
 This list will be used later in the week when we integrate it together with our ChIP-seq results.

 ## Before Day 7